kjmillerCURIS/vislang-domain-exploration/README.md

 `pip install pyarrow fastparquet`

+`pip install img2dataset` (I don't remember if I ran this command.
+But img2dataset was on my system, so either I installed it or someone/something else did.)

+`conda install -c conda-forge pytorch-lightning lightning-bolts`

+Then, go to this line in the img2dataset code on your system (https://github.com/rom1504/img2dataset/blob/c0f14c9020003483f9b30b960317187f9a6c6b97/img2dataset/reader.py#L72) and change it to use '\t' as the delimiter (instead of the default ',').

 [TODO: UPDATE requirement FILES!!!]
 Note that these instructions don't specify version.
 For version info, look at `requirements_pip.txt` and `requirements_conda.txt`.